zeroc-ice/datastorm/demos/cpp/node/README.md

 ```

 You can start multiple readers and writers.
 The readers print the time sent by
 the writers.
-Stopping the DataStorm node prevents prevents communications
+Stopping the DataStorm node prevents communications between
-between readers and writers and the discovery of new readers and writers.
+readers and writers and the discovery of new readers and writers.
+Restarting
-Restarting the node resumes data exchange and discovery.
+the node resumes data exchange and discovery.

 You can enable the reader or the writer's server endpoints by editing the
 `config.writer` or `config.reader` file.
 When server endpoints are enabled